 By exercising regularly, your body becomes more sensitive to insulin.
 Your muscles will normally consume between 70% - 90% of the glucose in the blood, which rises still further with regular exercise.
 This process of high demand will actually continue for up to 24 hours after your workout.
 Through cardio and anaerobic exercises your body will build lean tissue and therefore increase the need for glycogen still further.
-Increasing muscle mass will give a reduction in insulin resistance.
+Studies show that for every 10% increase in muscle mass, you actually get an 11% reduction in insulin resistance.

 I hope that gives you an insight into insulin sensitivity and how you can use it to achieve your goals.
 Exercise and nutrition are so important that they simply have to work together to give you the best chance of success and that lies with you.